xma711/notebook/iot/messaging_protocols/mqtt/README.md

 Reference: http://www.steves-internet-guide.com/mqtt-sn/

-MQTT-SN uses UDP instead of TCP ofr its transport.
+MQTT-SN uses UDP instead of TCP of its transport.

 "MQTT-SN is designed to work in the same way as MQTT".
 "In that regard MQTT-SN usually requires a connection to the broker before it can send and receive messages."

 Like MQTT, MQTT-SN supports QoS of 0, 1 and 2.
-In addition, MQTT-SN supports publish QoS o 3 or -1, using which it doesnt require an initial connection to have been set up.
+In addition, MQTT-SN supports publish QoS o 3 or -1, using which it doesn't require an initial connection to have been set up.

 MQTT-SN can register with a broker a (long) topic and obtain a topic id in return (it can use the topic in the usual way too).
 This obviously is to reduce message overhead when publishing or subscribing using the topic id.